apify/apify-docs/sources/academy/platform/get_most_of_actors/seo_and_promotion.md

 ## Next up {#next}

 Congratulations!
-Your actor is coming together and getting ready to be shared with the world.
-In the [next lesson](./monetizing_your_actor.md)! we will learn how you can monetize your actor on Apify Store.
+Your Actor is coming together and getting ready to be shared with the world.
+In the [next lesson](./monetizing_your_actor.md)! we will learn how you can monetize your Actor on Apify Store.